 Two files in the MDK may be invisible to you, depending on how your computer is configured.
 These two files are

 .gitignore.
 You will need these to set up version control for your mod.
-Please take a moment to look online for instructions on how to see hidden files on whatever OS you are using.
+You don’t need to use these files now, but if you’d like to take a look, please take a moment to look online for instructions on how to see hidden files on whatever OS you are using.

-Take a moment to get familiar with the files in this folder.
+Take a moment to get familiar with the files in the Forge MDK folder.
 I describe each file below.

 .gitattributes— This file gives you a way to control certain aspects of the Git version control system.
 You’ll probably never need to edit this file, but you will want to keep it for version control purposes.
 We cover version control in step X.

 .gitignore— This file is used for version control.
 It lists certain files the Git version control system will ignore when keeping track of changes.
 For your convenience, the kind folks at Forge have provided this list of files that commonly need to be ignored.
 We cover version control in step X.

 build.gradle— This is the script that Forge uses for setting up your modding workspace and building your mod.
 Without it you would not be able to build or release your mod.
 The script is based on Gradle, a common programming tool for producing software.
 See Gradle Build Scripts for more information about how Gradle scripts work.